Larry Habegger

 - Come ready to write, share, learn, and have fun

 Want to know what the trip might be like?
-See Larry’s blog posts about the 2008 journey on Cleared for Takeoff—The Triporati Blog.
+See my blog posts about the 2008 journey on Cleared for Takeoff—The Triporati Blog.
 Or read John Flinn’s story from a few years ago in the San Francisco Chronicle about a journey on a similar vessel in the same area.
 Read it for the full flavor, sans the travel writing workshop.

 Includes: